jw3126/UnitfulRecipes.jl/docs/src/index.md

 *for plotting data with units seamlessly in Julia*

+## Deprecation

+As of Plots.jl `v1.34.1`, UnitfulRecipes is included in Plots, and is no longer necessary.
+Instead, loading both Unitful.jl and Plots.jl suffices to plot unitful data.

+## Archive

 [UnitfulRecipes.jl](https://github.com/jw3126/UnitfulRecipes.jl) provides recipes for plotting figures ([Plots.jl](https://github.com/JuliaPlots/Plots.jl)) when using data with units ([Unitful.jl](https://github.com/PainterQubits/Unitful.jl)).